enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 Before implementing this feature in the web application, a feasibility study was conducted to evaluate available browser APIs and demonstrate a working proof of concept.

 To narrow the scope and ensure a focused development effort, the team decided to target a single, widely supported hardware platform rather than attempting to support multiple device types.
 The chosen architecture was based on the ESP32 with LoRaWAN support.
-Specifically, the ESP32-S3 XIAO [33] board was selected as the target device.
+Specifically, the ESP32-S3 XIAO [@seeed-xiao-esp32s3] board was selected as the target device.
 This board is based on the popular ESP32-S3 chip, which is well-suited for IoT applications due to its performance, integrated wireless features, and strong community support.
 Its compact form factor and affordability also make it ideal for rapid prototyping and testing.

 ## Browser Serial APIs
 A focused investigation was conducted to evaluate available browser APIs for programming an ESP32 device over USB/serial directly from the browser.
-Among these, Web Serial, currently supported only in Chromium-based browsers such as Chrome, Edge, and Brave, is the most practical option for flashing ESP32 devices without requiring additional software installation [28].
+Among these, Web Serial, currently supported only in Chromium-based browsers such as Chrome, Edge, and Brave, is the most practical option for flashing ESP32 devices without requiring additional software installation[@webserial].

 Several alternative APIs were also considered:
-- **WebUSB** provides low-level USB access but requires custom USB descriptors and is likewise limited to Chromium-based browsers, excluding Firefox and Safari [29].
+- **WebUSB** provides low-level USB access but requires custom USB descriptors and is likewise limited to Chromium-based browsers, excluding Firefox and Safari [@webusb].
 - **WebHID** is intended for human interface devices (e.g., keyboards and mice) and is unsuitable for firmware flashing.
-It also suffers from poor cross-browser support [20].
+It also suffers from poor cross-browser support [@webhid].
-- **WebBluetooth** is available in both Chromium and Firefox but is not viable for full firmware uploads due to BLE’s limited data rates and small payload sizes [21].
+- **WebBluetooth** is available in both Chromium and Firefox but is not viable for full firmware uploads due to BLE’s limited data rates and small payload sizes [@webbluetooth].

 In conclusion, Web Serial remains the most viable browser-based solution for flashing ESP32 devices.
 However, its restriction to Chromium browsers makes true cross-browser support currently unattainable.

 ## ESP32 compatible Webserial libraries
-A thorough review was conducted to identify JavaScript libraries capable of flashing ESP32 devices via the browser using the Web Serial API[28].
+A thorough review was conducted to identify JavaScript libraries capable of flashing ESP32 devices via the browser using the Web Serial API[@webserial].
 Below is a comparison of three notable projects.

 **Adafruit WebSerial ESPTool**
-Adafruit WebSerial ESPTool [34] is a polished browser-based flasher built on top of Espressif’s esptool-js.
+Adafruit WebSerial ESPTool [@adafruit-webserial-esptool] is a polished browser-based flasher built on top of Espressif’s esptool-js.
 It provides a complete graphical interface supporting multiple ESP32 variants and includes features such as automatic chip detection and baud rate configuration.
 The project is actively maintained and ideal for users seeking an out-of-the-box solution without writing custom code.
 However, due to its high level of abstraction, it is less suitable for deep customization or tight integration into complex applications.

 **esptool.js**
-esptool.js, developed by Toitware[35], was one of the first efforts to port the Python-based esptool.py for use in the browser.
+esptool.js, developed by Toitware[@toit-webserial], was one of the first efforts to port the Python-based esptool.py for use in the browser.
 Its minimalist design made it easy to embed into lightweight applications.
 However, it has not been updated in over four years, lacks support for recent ESP32 variants (e.g., ESP32-S3), and has limited documentation.
 Due to its outdated state, it is not recommended for new projects.

 **esptool-js (by Espressif)**
-esptool-js[36] is the official JavaScript port of the widely used esptool.py, developed and maintained by Espressif.
+esptool-js[@esptool-js] is the official JavaScript port of the widely used esptool.py, developed and maintained by Espressif.
 It brings most of the core functionality of the native CLI tool to the browser and is optimized for integration with the Web Serial API.
 The library supports modern ESP32 variants (including ESP32-S3), is actively maintained, and serves as the backend for tools like ESP Web Tools.
 It does not include a graphical interface but provides a reliable and flexible foundation for building custom flashing workflows.

 The candidate that best fits the requirements of this project is the official esptool-js from Espressif.
 It is actively maintained, well documented, and designed for modern Web Serial integration.